How to

 Github Action: add-to-web3

-The add-to-web3 (opens in a new tab) action is a lightweight wrapper around w3cli (opens in a new tab).
-You create the key and proof as before, and the action configures and runs w3 in CI for you.
+The add-to-web3 (opens in a new tab) action is a lightweight wrapper around the Storacha CLI (opens in a new tab).
+You create the key and proof as before, and the action configures and runs storacha in CI for you.

 Use it in your Github Workflow like this